scania-digital-design-system/sdds/components/readme.md

 **What should you do now?**

-1. **Migrate to an alternative package**: We strongly encourage you to transition to one of the recommended alternatives mentioned above by following their documentation and migration guides on npm or [official Tegel website](https://tegel.scania.com/development/getting-started-development/installation).
+1. **Migrate to an alternative package**: We strongly encourage you to transition to one of the recommended alternatives mentioned above by following their documentation and migration guides on npm, [SDDS -> TDS migration guide](https://tegel.scania.com/development/migration) and [Tegel installation](https://tegel.scania.com/development/getting-started-development/installation) on the official Tegel website.

 2. **Remove the deprecated package**: You can safely remove this package from your project once you have successfully migrated to an alternative solution.